 Regular security audits

-At least annually, conduct audits to identify any vulnerabilities in your system.
-Look for unauthorized access, unencrypted files, or any suspicious activity that could jeopardize compliance.
+Conduct audits at least annually to identify vulnerabilities in your system.
+Look for unauthorized access, unencrypted files, or suspicious activity that could jeopardize compliance.

 Remember: Being proactive is far less painful—financially and reputationally—than discovering vulnerabilities the hard way.